lopter/lightsd/README.rst

 Known issues
 ------------

-The grouping (tagging) code of the LIFX White 800 is bugged: after a tagging operation the LIFX White 800 keep saying it has no tags.
+The grouping (tagging) code of the LIFX White 800 (and presumably the Color 650 as well) is bugged: after a tagging operation the LIFX White 800 keep saying it has no tags.
 Reboot the bulb to make the tags appears.

 Power ON/OFF are the only commands with auto-retry, i.e: lightsd will keep sending the command to the bulb until its state changes.
 This is not implemented (yet) for ``set_light_from_hsbk``, ``set_waveform``, ``tag`` and ``untag``.

+In general, crappy WiFi network with latency, jitter or packet loss are gonna be challenging until lightsd has an auto-retry mechanism, there is also room for optimizations in how lightsd communicates with the bulbs.

-While lighsd appears to be pretty stable, if you want to run lightsd in the background, I recommend doing so in a processor supervisor (e.g: Supervisor_) that can restart lightsd if it crashes.
+While lightsd appears to be pretty stable, if you want to run lightsd in the background, I recommend doing so in a process supervisor (e.g: Supervisor_) that can restart lightsd if it crashes.
 Otherwise, please feel free to report crashes to me.

 .. _Supervisor: http://www.supervisord.org/